Actions

 Funding

-If schools currently using Wi-Fi and other wireless devices wish to adopt a precautionary approach they will require financial support to provide wired networking points within the school.
+If schools currently using Wi-Fi and other wireless devices wish to create a safe environment for their pupils and staff they will require funding to provide wired networking points within the school.
 Parents, staff, local communities and businesses may be able to assist with this by fundraising.
 As local communities we can help to protect the health of our children and support safer schools.

 Back to top